2 VIP Day Luxor Short Break Including Hot Air Balloon

 Tour Description

-2 day luxor short break Luxor is essentially a small town situated along the banks of the Nile.
+2 day Luxor short break Luxor is essentially a small town situated along the banks of the Nile.
 The breathtaking remains of Thebes, the expansive capital of the pharaohs during the New Kingdom, are the reason for the hordes of foreign tourists that come here in their hundreds to thousands each year to marvel at what the contemporary town was constructed upon (1550–1069 BC).

 Itinerary